1802 1st Edtn With Provenance; +Wales Music THE BARDIC MUSEUM OF PRIMITIVE BRITISH LITERATURE By Edward Jones Illus. Thomas Rowlandson

 Language: English

-Published By: A. Strahan, London
+Published By: Printed by A. Strahan, Printer-Street, for the Author, London

 Condition Report: